enkodellc/blazorboilerplate/README.md

 # <img src="https://github.com/enkodellc/blazorboilerplate/blob/master/docs/images/logo-title.png" alt="Blazor Boilerplate" style="max-wdith:100%"/>

 Blazor is a web framework designed to run in the browser on a WebAssembly-based .NET runtime.
 Blazor Boilerplate aka Blazor Starter Template is a SPA admin template that is able to run both WebAssembly (Core-Hosted) and Server-Side Blazor with a .NET 5.0 Server.
-Just set the desidered runtime in admin section.
-The UI for this application is by Material Design provided mostly by MatBlazor.
+Default mode for BB is Server Side.
+To switch to Webassembly log in as Admin and go to settings.
+[Read more here](https://blazor-boilerplate.readthedocs.io/en/latest/features/dual_mode_blazor.html)

 ## Repository Notes
 - Read the news below to stay up to date on the repo.
 We will try to keep the latest major changes on a different branch and have the more stable / tested version on the master branch.